jme/clj-m1-notes/index.md

 **tl;dr** yes, with surprisingly few caveats, dodges and workarounds.
 Only one really.

-So, The Goal: Quickly replicate the existing Clojure development environment present on a trusty 'traveller' laptop, onto a new M1-based Mac Mini.
+So, The Goal: Quickly replicate the existing Clojure development environment present on a trusty & high-milage 'traveller' laptop, onto a new M1-based Mac Mini.

 &nbsp;